Why Is My Internet So Slow – and How to Fix ItPosted May 16, 2018, 4:36 p.m. by Serina Rajagukguk

 1. Your plan doesn't support fast internet

-Fast internet is "lyfe," but it's probable that what you pay for doesn't buy you the fast internet you've been dreaming about.
+Fast internet is "life," but, probably, what you pay for doesn't buy you the fast internet you've been dreaming about.

 If not, check other causes in this list of diagnostics, or skip to "call your ISP" section below.

 Solution: It's probably time to upgrade to a more expensive plan.